What Is Solid Hardwood Flooring?

 | Hallways | ✔ Great | High traffic — choose hickory or hard maple for extra hardness. |

 | Kitchen | ⚠ Possible | Works if you clean spills fast.
 Many GTA homes have hardwood kitchens.
-If worried about water, consider vinyl. |
+Solid hardwood is sensitive to moisture — if worried about water, consider vinyl. |

 | Dining Room | ✔ Ideal | Use chair leg pads.
 Solid hardwood makes dining rooms feel elegant. |